Frequently Asked Questions

 Be willing and able to enter into a Deed of Agreement for Services with Immigration New Zealand for the provision of settlement services to the agreed standard.

-* A registered entity is any legally registered organisation such as a charitable trust, incorporated society or business.
+* PLEASE NOTE: A registered entity is any legally registered organisation such as a charitable trust, incorporated society or business.

-We are looking for a diverse range of organisations throughout New Zealand who can become Approved Sponsors to support refugees individuals/whānau to live fulfilling and meaningful lives.
+We are looking for a diverse range of organisations throughout New Zealand who can become Approved Sponsors to support refugee individuals/whānau to live fulfilling and meaningful lives.

 Approved Sponsors will be open to new religions and cultures and have an understanding of Te Tiriti o Waitangi and te ao Māori.
 They will also have connections and resources that will help refugees as they begin their new life in New Zealand.